jameyquinn/jameyquinn.github.io/README.md

 ## My Management Style

 A former colleague described my management style as "transformational" ["getting everyone to contribute to the big picture" was how he put it].
 A current colleague used "visionary" [his words: "innovative and inspiring"] to describe my approach.
 There are subtle distinctions between these, but I think context of leadership can drive the style more than innate preference.
 I don't disagree with these, but I don't particularly like the labels because of the judgment they imply.
-"Transformational" does not capture that I challenge a lot of things in people - sometimes their patience even.
+"Transformational" does not capture that I challenge a lot of things in people - sometimes even their patience.
 I do challenge assumptions, and intent, and process because I am more confident in the people around me when I see that they too have thought about the context we operate in.

 Bullet points are admittedly trite, so here are some quick phrases that I repeat to myself when managing: